MindTouch/mindtouch-http.php/README.md

 // we can give our XUri object to a HttpPlug or an ApiPlug to create a client
 $plug = new HttpPlug($uri);

-// HttpPlug holds the main HTTP client functionality which can technically be used with any HTTP server, however ApiPlug provides a layer of MindTouch API-specific request formatting and response handling, and is highly-recommended when connecting to the MindTouch API
+// HttpPlug holds the main HTTP client functionality which can technically be used with any HTTP server
+// ...however ApiPlug provides a layer of MindTouch API-specific request formatting and response handling
+// ...and is highly-recommended when connecting to the MindTouch API
 $plug = new ApiPlug($uri);

-// ...like every object in this library, attaching new values or behaviors to plugs is by default immutable, and returns a new object reference
+// like every object in this library, attaching new values or behaviors to plugs is by default immutable
+// ...and returns a new object reference

 // add a Server API Token for administrator authorization (calculates Server API Token hash at HTTP request invocation)
 $plug->withApiToken((new ApiToken('rabbits', 'hasen'))->withUsername('admin'));